 In this section please address program performance and demonstrated effectiveness.
-Look at the data for your program as a whole as well as for individual sites.
+Look at the data for individual sites, as well as for your program as a whole.

-1. What approaches does your organization use to improve performance?
+1. What approaches does your organization currently use to improve performance, and how does your organization share promising practices among your program sites?